002A/ixora.io/itp/3d_printing/tesseracts.rst

 4D Geometry
 +++++++++++

 4D geometry parallels (!)
 3D geometry by using vectors to represent points.
-The 4th dimension will be referred to as the letter :math:`v`.
+The 4th dimension is often referred to with the letter :math:`w' but I will use the letter :math:`v`.

 .. math::